IshaqAli1462/Movie-webscraper/README.md

-A web scraping tool to fetch the top 10 movies off IMDB most popular list.
+A web scraping tool that I wrote using requests and BeautifulSoup4.
+The scraper will look up the top 250 movies on imdb and then print out the top 10 movies from that list.